 - Cook spaghetti squash

 - Assemble and bake

 So, the first step in making this chicken spaghetti is to cook your chicken.
-I suggest buying an organic fryer or broiler chicken and cutting it into pieces – or you can buy one that’s already pre-cut).
+I suggest buying a whole chicken (fryer/broiler) and cutting it into pieces – or you can buy one that’s already pre-cut).
 I always try to buy local but sometimes I’ll get organic chicken from Kroger.
 They usually have organic griller packs which include four chicken legs and two chicken breasts.
 I think it’s good to use a combo of dark and light meat here because sometimes white meat can get a little dry.
 Anyway, after you rinse the chicken, put it into a pot of boiling water.
 You can add whatever spices you want to the water – it’ll make for a tasty chicken stock.
 Simmer and cook the chicken.
 Once its done, set it aside to cool and then remove the meat from the bones.
 I used three packed cups of shredded chicken meat in this chicken spaghetti recipe.

 Make sure you save that chicken stock.
 Organic chicken broth typically costs about $4 for a four cup serving.
 Well, I paid $8 for this pack of chicken and it gave me enough meat to feed four people at least two meals AND provided about 6 cups of chicken stock.
 Chicken stock is awesome and you’ll have plenty left over after making this recipe.
 I froze the leftover stock and made an awesome butternut squash, sweet potato and carrot soup with it.
 I also saved the chicken bones and put them in my freezer so that once I’ve collected enough, I can make a bone broth.
 I collect bones and keep them in my freezer… that’s totally weird isn’t it?
 Here’s my recipe for beef bone broth – if you’re making chicken bone broth follow the same directions but cook it for less time (up to 24 hours).